What is the LEED AP Credential?

 GBES has proven exam prep material for every LEED AP Specialty with 95% of our students passing on their first attempt.
 Select a study tool that meets your budget and learning style below.
 All GBES products are developed by LEED professionals with numerous credentials and have a 100% money-back guarantee.

-- Practice tests (included in Unlimited Exam Prep Membership, Platinum Pack, and Silver Packs)
+- Practice tests (included in GBES UNLIMITED, Platinum Packs, and Gold Packs)

 - Study Guides & Sheets (best for people limited by budget)